Insurance Kenya

-Kenya’s idyllic natural setting, with its majestic savannah and sandy beaches, is an instant vacation magnet.
+Kenya offers an idyllic natural setting with its majestic savannah and sandy beaches.
+It immediately makes you want to go on vacation.
 Whatever your reason for going there, make sure you take out travel or expatriate health insurance for you and your family.
 In this way, you can avoid potential financial, health and legal complications in the event of an unexpected accident.
-We advise you to choose policies that cover repatriation, hospitalization, civil liability and other emergency medical expenses.
+We therefore advise you to choose policies with broad coverage.
+In particular, you should consider coverage for repatriation, hospitalization, civil liability and other emergency medical expenses.
+Choose Mondassur for your Kenya health insurance!

 Visas Kenya

-Whatever your nationality, with the exception of EAC (East African Community) countries, you need an entry visa for Kenya.
-You must be able to show proof of a return or onward ticket (with visas or residence permits for the country of return or onward travel if necessary).
+Whatever your nationality, with the exception of EAC (East African Community) countries, you need an entry visa to travel to Kenya.
+You must therefore be able to show proof of a return or onward ticket (with visas or residence permits for the return or onward country, if required).

 Barclays Plaza (9th floor) – Loita street